Chatbot Analytics: The 7 Most Important Metrics To Track Success

 Ideally, you want to see a significant increase in leads after the chatbot has been put in place.

-Cost analytics
+Cost chatbot analytics

 When researching the right bot for you, there are important cost-related chatbot analytics you should take into account.